 (j) New Accounting Standards and Interpretations

 The AASB has issued new and amended Accounting Standards and Interpretations that have mandatory application dates for future reporting periods.
-The Union has decided against early adoption of these Standards with the exception of AASB 1060 General Purpose Financial Statements - Simplified Disclosures for For-Profit and Not-for Profit Tier 2 entities.
-The adoption of this standard has not caused any material adjustments to the reported financial position, performance or cashflow of the Union
+The Union has decided against early adoption of these Standards.

 (k) New Accounting Standards Adopted by the Union